pralinkhaira/AI-Driven-Code-Formatter/README.md

 Feel free to customize the code according to your specific needs and project requirements.

+## Update History

+### Update V1.1 - 17-07-2023:

+- Added error handling for cases where the code is already well-formatted using black.NothingChanged exception.
+- Implemented command-line argument parsing using argparse module for better user interaction.
+- Introduced a separate main function to encapsulate the main execution logic, improving code organization and reusability.

 ## Contributing

 Contributions to the AI-Driven Code Formatter project are welcome!
 If you would like to contribute, please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).